<aside> 💪🏻

 Executive Summary

 We propose a novel approach to mitigate AI-driven market misalignments.
 Traditional solutions—coordination, regulation, and redistribution—centralize power and fail to address root causes.
-We introduce AI-powered market intermediaries as a scalable alternative, aligning markets with human benefit by compensating providers based on 'goodness' metrics rather than price.
+We propose a system where AI-powered market intermediaries mediate transactions by evaluating and rewarding providers based on achieved outcomes rather than direct consumer payments, generalizing outcome-based contracting to domains where it was previously intractable.
 These intermediaries employ assessment, matching, optimization, and payment routing mechanisms to restructure market incentives.
 A prototype experiment in the human labor market for flourishing is outlined, involving 200 participants.
 This approach offers the potential to fundamentally realign markets with human values across various domains, addressing both harmful product incentives and potential human labor displacement.

 Market Misalignment and Human Flourishing